 When you see "Reader-supported"on a story it means your donations helped us cover a story we would have otherwise missed.
 Become an investor in rebuilding local news for New Mexico by giving a monthly or one-time donation now.

-By Common Cause New Mexico Formerly Incarcerated People Can Now Vote This election is the first time that individuals leaving correctional facilities can register and vote, even if they are on probation and parole.
-The law that allowed people who had served their time for felony convictions to vote had been on the books but […]
+Submitted by Common Cause New Mexico Formerly Incarcerated People Can Now Vote This election is the first time that individuals leaving correctional facilities can register and vote, even if they are on probation and parole.
+The law that allowed people who had served their time for felony convictions to vote had been on the books […]

-By Common Cause New Mexico Formerly Incarcerated People Can Now Vote This election is the first time that individuals leaving correctional facilities can register and vote, even if they are on probation and parole.
-The law that allowed people who had served their time for felony convictions to vote had been on the books but […]
+Submitted by Common Cause New Mexico Formerly Incarcerated People Can Now Vote This election is the first time that individuals leaving correctional facilities can register and vote, even if they are on probation and parole.
+The law that allowed people who had served their time for felony convictions to vote had been on the books […]